-The Yegua Creek watershed is crossed by US highway 77 as well as state highways TX-21 and TX-36.
+The Yegua Creek watershed is crossed by U.S. Route 77 as well as state highways TX-21 and TX-36.
 The largest city in the basin is Rockdale which is in Milam

 County.
 The Yegua Creek watershed lies within the boundaries of Burleson, Lee and Washington Counties.